wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--windows-msi.md

 - Correct version.
 - WUI doesn't show any strange information.
 - Service is running correctly.
-- No errors in ossec.log.
+- No errors in wazuh.log.

 - [ ] Successful installation by UI
 - [ ] Unattended installation